- Ear tubes surgery definition and facts

-- What is the purpose of ear tubes?
+- What is the purpose of ear tube placement?

-- What are risks and complications of ear tubes?
+- Ear tubes side effects: What are risks and complications of ear tubes?

-- What to do the day of surgery?
+- What to do the day of ear tubes surgery

-- What are the general instructions and follow-up care?
+- What are the general instructions and follow-up care for ear tubes?

 - Recurrent ear infections may require insertion of ear tubes.